 Miles Conrad was the founder of the National Federation of Abstracting and Indexing Services (NFAIS), and this award was established in 1965, in his memory.
 During the 1960s, Conrad encouraged NFAIS members — scholarly societies and government agencies — to work collaboratively in support of the space exploration program, in order to enhance the speed with which scientific knowledge could be disseminated, discovered, and acted upon.
 In the years that followed, NFAIS expanded its cross-disciplinary membership and played an important role in the development of online information services and resources, before merging with National Information Standards Organization (NISO) in 2019.
 NISO’s vision, of a world where all can benefit from the unfettered exchange of information, reflects the aims of both organizations; in awarding this prize, we are proud to continue recognizing the contributions of those whose lifetime achievements have moved our community forward.

-Anne Marie Cunningham Service Award
+Ann Marie Cunningham Service Award

 The Ann Marie Cunningham Service award was established in 1994 to honor NFAIS members who routinely went above and beyond the normal call of duty to serve the organization.
 It is named after Ann Marie Cunningham who, while working with abstracting and information services such as Biological Abstracts and the Institute for Scientific Information (both now part of NISO-member Clarivate Analytics), worked tirelessly as an dedicated NFAIS volunteer.
 She ultimately served as the NFAIS Executive Director from 1991 to 1994 when she died unexpectedly.
-NISO is pleased to continue to present this award to honor a NISO volunteer who has shown the same sort of commitment to serving our organization.
+NISO is pleased to continue to present this award to honor NISO volunteers who have shown the same sort of commitment to serving our organization.

 Starting in 1983, NFAIS honored individuals who made significant contributions to NFAIS, and subsequently retired from the information services field, by granting them a lifetime membership of the organization.
 NISO has also occasionally recognized individuals who have made significant contributions to our organization by honoring them in this way, and will continue to do so.